wullli/flatlander/README.md

 Contains approaches for the Flatland-Challenge 2020: https://www.aicrowd.com/challenges/neurips-2020-flatland-challenge

-Included are implementations and evaluations of path-reservation algorithms combined with RL-agents and compared to baselines.
+Included are implementations and evaluations of path-reservation algorithms combined with RL-agents compared to baselines.

 ![Alt Text](render.gif)